 If you register a .ca domain name, you will occasionally receive emails from CIRA.
 They are legitimate.

 TuCows is a wholesale domain name seller.
 So, very often small website hosting companies will want to offer their customers the option to purchase and renew their a domain names directly through them so the small website hosting company connects with TuCows to resell their domain names.
 As a result, even though you bought your domain through your hosting company (or another domain reseller), the “whois” information—that is the publicly accessible information about your domain name—will still show TuCows as the registrar because, technically, TuCows is the registrar.
 You just bought your domain name through a “middleman” reseller, which is fine as long as they are a reputable reseller.

-Have you ever received an official looking noticed in the mail from the “Domain Registry of Canada”?
+Have you ever received an official looking notice in the mail from the “Domain Registry of Canada”?
 DO NOT RESPOND TO IT!
+It looks official—like it could even be a government notice.
 Although this company is not technically fraudulent, it is trying to acquire your domain name registration business through deception.
 Domain name information—including renewal dates—is public information (unless you pay more to make yours private) so they harvest that information and send people renewal notices that look like official Canadian government documents.
 If people don’t remember where they registered their domain name from one year to the next, then they receive the official looking renewal notice in the mail, think it must be legitimate, and fill in the form and send it back with payment—without realizing that this company was not actually their domain name registrar and that they are charging about four times the going rate for domain names.
 This company has tricked several of my clients in the past into paying exorbitant rates for their domain names—don’t let you be one of them!